khanlab/khanlab.github.io/README.md

 The website was built using Jekyll and Github pages.
 Organization of the website is structured such that each page's associated data has a corresponding folder (if necessary) under `_data` and _`assets` (for images).
-The exception to this are indivual pages, which are under `people/_posts`.
+The exception to this are individual pages, which are under `people/_posts`.
 Page templates and common elements are stored in `_layouts` and `_includes` respectively.

 _A Jupyter notebook with a Github Actions cron job will be utilized to update